Ahmed-1399/jenkins./Build-Agent/via-controller/README.md

    - **Availability:** Keep this agent online as much as possible
 3. **Save**

-⏳ After saving, the controller will attempt to SSH into the agent and download `agent.jar`.
+⏳ The agent (machine/server that runs the jobs) connects to the controller

 ---